 It focuses on these self-care lifestyle behaviors –

 Healthful Eating, Movement, Managing Stress, Sleep,

 Meaningful Connections, and Avoidance of Risky Substances.

-The American College of Lifestyle Medicine provided an excellent resource as to how you can get started with restoring your health today.
+The American College of Lifestyle Medicine provided an excellent infographic to show how you can get started restoring your health today.

 Start Small to Avoid the Overwhelm

-Once you have a behavior selected, make it so small that there’s no question you’d do it.
-For example, let’s go with eating more vegetables.
+Once you have one in mind, make it a small action that there’s no question you’d do it.
+For example, you’d like to eat less sugar.

 Thank you for your heart of service.

-My heart of appreciation extends to the veterans who continue to make an impact and a difference in the lives of others.
-Whether you’re a parent who is a role model for your children or a leader in your community who inspires and supports those in need – THANK YOU for shining your light and uplifting those around you.
+My heart of appreciation extends to veterans continuing to impact and make a difference in the lives of others.
+Whether you’re a parent being a role model for your children or a leader in your community who inspires and supports those in need.
+I honor and salute you for continuing to shine your light and uplift those around you.